 This engine conforms to U.S. Environmental Protection Agency (EPA) regulations for marine SI engines.
 See the label affixed to your engine for details.

 Approval label of emission control certificate

 This label is attached to the bottom cowling.
-Existing Technology; N/A
+New Technology; (4-stroke/HPDI) EM particular label.

 1. Approval label location